freebelion/freebelion/README.md

 I have also been producing projects which may help those who are learning visual programming.<br />
-Those who want to get started on visual programming on WPF framework can take a look at
+Those who want to get started with visual programming on WPF framework can take a look at
 <a href="https://github.com/freebelion/BST206-2023" class="inline">BST206-2023</a>
 project.